-DuPage County has 9 townships, a 3×3 grid of 6-mile x 6-mile townships:
+DuPage County has 9 townships in a 3×3 grid of 6-miles square:

 Townships are chartered to provide exactly 3 services: 1) Assess your property, 2) Maintain unincorporated roads, and 3) Provide general services for those in need.
 There are plenty of debatable questions out there: should townships exists, should they merge, should they contract cities or counties to do the maintenance… but currently, Democrats are not even part of the debate; we’re not even at the table.
 We need to be, so that services are provided fairly to those really in need, that decisions are public and transparent, and that we too can have a farm team for higher level elections.